MIND'S EYE

 to slender for the eye II, 2020, acrylic, watercolor and graphite on paper, 22 x 30 inches

-a place called morning II, acrylic and watercolor on paper, 22 x 30 inches, 2020
+a place called morning II, acrylic on canvas, 22 x 30 inches, 2020